 Alain Ducasse has assembled an industry-leading team, most of whom have worked with him for many years.

 Christopher started his journey in Michelin stars restaurant back in 2008 at The Gleneagles Hotel in Scotland.
-He then built his management career in different establishment like Hibiscus restaurant or Koffmann’s at The Berkeley.
+He then built his management career in different establishments like Hibiscus restaurant and Koffmann’s at The Berkeley.

-He then joined Alain Ducasse at The Dorchester as a Restaurant Manager from 2014 to 2016 where he made the difference by being very attentive details, passionate, mentoring the team and very professional.
+He then joined Alain Ducasse at The Dorchester as a Restaurant Manager from 2014 to 2016 where he made a difference by being a very attentive and passionate manager by mentoring the team.

-After few years abroad, working at Benoit restaurant by Alain Ducasse in New York and lastly at Beige by Alain Ducasse in Tokyo as a General Manager, Christopher is returning to London joining forces with Executive Jean-Philippe Blondet and Head Sommelier Vincenzo Arnese to enhance our guests experience.
+After a few years abroad, working at Benoit restaurant by Alain Ducasse in New York and lastly at Beige by Alain Ducasse in Tokyo as a General Manager, Christopher has returned to London to join forces with Executive Jean-Philippe Blondet and Head Sommelier Vincenzo Arnese to further enhance guests’ experiences.

 Born in Nice, on the French Riviera, Jean-Philippe Blondet, has been working alongside Alain Ducasse for over a decade.
 His first role with Alain Ducasse was interestingly at Spoon at Sanderson in London, before joining 3-Michelin starred Le Louis XV-Alain Ducasse at l’Hôtel de Paris in Monaco, Alain Ducasse’s iconic restaurant.

 Before returning to London, Jean-Philippe held the position of Sous-Chef at Spoon in Hong Kong, further adding to his international experience and satisfying his curiosity and interest in cuisines of the world.